OutSystems/docs-product/src/develop/ui/multilingual-tp/intro.md

 * For instructions on how to translate your app directly in Service Studio, see [Translate your app](translate-your-app.md).
 * If you want to extract text for sending it to a translation service, see [Translation management](translation-management.md).
-* For instructions on how to translate older, Traditional Web Apps, see [this section](../multilingual/intro.md).
+* For instructions on how to translate Traditional Web Apps, see [this section](../multilingual/intro.md).

 You can translate the following elements of your app: